akaris-redhat/blog/hugepages.md

 In vhost_user, OVS-DPDK and qemu-kvm instances share the same hugepages for DMA copies. [https://access.redhat.com/solutions/3394851](https://access.redhat.com/solutions/3394851).
 Let's emulate this with 2 sample applications.

 [http://nuncaalaprimera.com/2014/using-hugepage-backed-buffers-in-linux-kernel-driver](http://nuncaalaprimera.com/2014/using-hugepage-backed-buffers-in-linux-kernel-driver)

+#### IPC (Inter Process Communication) ###

+Let's start with IPC (Inter Process Communication) via Linux sockets as we'll have to communicate the location of the shared memory from the server process to the client process.